How do you know if you’re sweating too much? And what can you do to fix it?

 How to Tell If You’re Sweating Too Much

-Several factors influence how much people sweat including genetics, gender and fitness level.
-But if you find yourself sweating constantly, you may be suffering from hyperhidrosis.
+Many factors influence how much people sweat including genetics, gender and fitness level.
+But if you're:

 There are two types of hyperhidrosis — primary and secondary.
 Primary hyperhidrosis is a medical condition that causes you to sweat up to five times the amount required to control your body temperature.
 It usually affects a specific part of your body, such as your armpits, head, feet or hands.